-Our principal executive offices are located at 305 College Road East, Princeton, New Jersey 08540 and our telephone number is (609) 452-9813.
+Our principal executive offices are located at Technology Centre of New Jersey, 675 US Highway One, North Brunswick, New Jersey 08902 and our telephone number is (732) 545-1590.
 We maintain a website at www.advaxis.com which contains descriptions of our technology, our drugs and the trial status of each drug.
 The information on our website is not incorporated into this prospectus.

+THE OFFERING

+Shares of common stock offered by us

+None

-THE OFFERING Shares of common stock offered by us None Shares of common stock which may be sold by the selling stockholders A total of 24,130,782 shares of our common stock(1), including (i) 15,509,805 shares of common stock issuable upon conversion of the principal amount of the Notes and (ii) 8,620,977 shares of common stock underlying the Warrants, issued in connection with our October 2011 offering.
-Use of proceeds We will not receive any proceeds from the resale of the shares of common stock offered by the selling stockholders as all of such proceeds will be paid to the selling stockholders.
-Furthermore, we will not receive cash proceeds from the exercise of the Warrants by the selling stockholders to the extent such warrants are exercised pursuant to cashless exercise provisions contained therein, if then-permitted by the terms of the warrants.
-Risk factors The purchase of our common stock involves a high degree of risk.
+Shares of common stock which may be sold by the selling stockholders provisions.

+A total of 61,428,433 shares of our common stock $^{(1)}$ underlying warrants issued in connection with our October 2007 private placement, which amount includes 15,507,183 shares of common stock issuable as a result of antidilution

+Use of proceeds

+We will not receive any proceeds from the resale of the shares of common stock offered by the selling stockholders, as all of such proceeds will be paid to the selling stockholders.
+However, we will receive proceeds from the exercise of the warrants held by the selling stockholders, if any, to the extent they are not exercised on a cashless basis.
+If all such remaining warrants covered by this prospectus are exercised for cash at the current exercise price, we would receive proceeds of approximately \$9.2 million from the cash exercise of such warrants, which we expect we would use for general corporate and working capital purposes.

+Risk factors

+The purchase of our common stock involves a high degree of risk.
 You should carefully review and consider the "Risk Factors" section of this prospectus for a discussion of factors to consider before deciding to invest in shares of our common stock.

-OTC Bulletin Board market symbol ADXS.OB
+OTC Bulletin Board market symbol

+ADXS.OB

-(1) These shares represent approximately 9.6% of our currently outstanding shares of common stock (based on 251,399,178 shares of common stock outstanding as of November 8, 2011).
-These shares also represent approximately 5.1% of our currently outstanding shares of common stock (based on 470,008,160 shares of common stock outstanding as of November 8, 2011) on a fully diluted basis.
+(1)These shares represent approximately 29.2% of our currently outstanding shares of common stock (based on 210,645,862 shares of common stock outstanding as of January 27, 2011).
+These shares also represent approximately 18.4% of our currently outstanding shares of common stock (based on 333,202,511 shares of common stock outstanding as of January 27, 2011 on a fully diluted basis).